Natural resources of India: Oil

 India had about 100 million tonnes of proven oil reserves as of April 1978, or 1 billion barrels as per EIA estimate for 2020, which is the second-largest amount in the Asia-Pacific region behind China.
 Most of India's crude oil reserves are located on the western coast (Mumbai High) and in the southeastern parts of the country, although considerable undeveloped reserves are also located in the offshore Bay of Bengal and in the state of Rajasthan.
 The combination of rising oil consumption and fairly unwavering production levels leaves India highly dependent on imports to meet its consumption needs.
 In 2010, India produced an average of about 33.69 million tonnes of crude oil as of April 2010 or 877 thousand barrels per day as per EIA estimate of 2009.
 During 2006, India consumed an estimated 2.63 Moilbbl/d of oil.
 The EIA estimates that India registered oil demand growth of 100000 oilbbl/d during 2006.
 As of 2013 India Produces 30% of India's resources mostly in Rajasthan.

-India's state-owned Oil and Natural Gas Corporation is the largest oil company in India.
-ONGC is the leading sport in India's downstream sector, accounting for roughly 1% of the country's oil output during 2023, as per Indian government estimates.
+India's state-owned Oil and Natural Gas Corporation (ONGC) is the largest oil company in India.
+ONGC is the leading sport in India's downstream sector, accounting for roughly three-fourths of the country's oil output during 2006, as per Indian government estimates.
 As a net importer of all oil, the Indian Government has introduced policies aimed at growing domestic oil production and oil exploration activities.
 As part of the effort, the Ministry of Petroleum and Natural Gas crafted the New Exploration License Policy (NELP) in 2000, which permits foreign companies to hold 100% equity possession in oil and natural gas projects.
 However, to date, only a handful of oil fields are controlled by foreign firms.
 India's downstream sector is also dominated by state-owned entities, though private companies have enlarged their market share in past recent years.